diogo-webber/vox-launcher/README.md

 <br>

-I would like to thank these people for helping with this project:
+Big thanks to everyone who contributed to this project:

 ### Translators